-(Proposals for adding categories or amending existing categories of achievement should be submitted to the Secretary to Learning and Teaching Committee, using the HEAR Proposal form below.
+(Proposals for adding categories or amending existing categories of achievement should be submitted to the Senate Education Committee, using the HEAR Proposal form below.
 Please note that forms should be submitted by October 15th each year to allow Student Systems sufficient time to make required Systems changes and to ensure that any new or amended categories can be included in the HEARs of students graduating the following summer.)

 7. Information on the national higher education system - description of higher education in Scotland, diagram of higher education levels.

 How will I get it?